 But if the employer tries to change your hours by erasing the extra hours that you’ve worked from your overtime hours, or tries to put you under extra break hours that you did not take, or just reducing the time, then all of it is part of illegal activities.

-5. What Happens if the Employer Clocks You Out Without Any Knowledge?
+You Must Know About What Happens if the Employer Clocks You Out Without Any Knowledge

 With a few exceptions, we can now confidently state that your employer cannot have you clock out without your knowledge.
 You should take immediate action if they clock you out without your knowledge or consent.